japhb/Terminal-QuickCharts/README.md

 Terminal::QuickCharts provides a small library of simple text-output charts, suitable for sprucing up command-line reporting and quick analysis tools.
 The emphasis here is more on whipuptitude, and less on manipulexity.

-This is a *very* early release; expect further iteration on the APIs.
+This is a *very* early release; expect further iteration on the APIs, and if time permits, bug fixes and additional chart types.

 AUTHOR
 ======